Jayesh0706/notes/Docker Interview Questions.md

 **Differences:** In addition to the confidentiality aspect, another difference is size limits and usage intended.
 ConfigMaps can be larger (1MB limit), whereas Secrets are also similar in size (also 1MiB), but you generally keep secrets small.
 Also, pulling secrets requires the kubelet to have the rights to them; if a pod references a secret, the system ensures that secret is delivered to the node (kubelet) securely.
 For configmaps, it’s not as sensitive.

-**Usage together:** Often, you might use a ConfigMap for non-sensitive configs (like app mode, or URLs) and a Secret for things like credentials.
+**Usage together:** Often, you might use a ==ConfigMap for non-sensitive configs (like app mode, or URLs) and a Secret for things like credentials==.
 For example, you have a database Pod: you’d give it a ConfigMap with DB_HOST, DB_NAME, etc. and a Secret with DB_USER and DB_PASSWORD.
 In your Deployment spec for the DB client, you’d map those into env vars.
 This way, if the password rotates, you just update the Secret (and maybe restart pods or they pick up new on next start).

 So, ConfigMap = **plain config** (not encrypted, just a convenience object), Secret = **sensitive config** (with some minor protection and intended for things you wouldn’t put in a ConfigMap).
 Both help avoid hardcoding values in Pod specs or images, enabling separation of config from code.

 **Q10.** _What is a Namespace in Kubernetes and how is it used?_
-**A10.** A **Namespace** is a way to divide a Kubernetes cluster into multiple virtual clusters.
-In Kubernetes, _namespaces provide a mechanism to isolate groups of resources within a single cluster_.
-They are like separate environments.
+**A10.** A ==**Namespace** is a way to divide a Kubernetes cluster into multiple virtual clusters==.
+In Kubernetes, ==_namespaces provide a mechanism to isolate groups of resources within a single cluster_.== They are like separate environments.
 Resources in different namespaces are logically separate – for instance, you can have a Deployment named “web” in namespace A and another Deployment named “web” in namespace B, and they won’t conflict because their full names are different (web.A vs web.B effectively).

 Key points about namespaces:

-- Namespaces are intended for multi-team or multi-project environments where you want to segregate resources.
+- ==Namespaces are intended for multi-team or multi-project environments== where you want to segregate resources.
 For small clusters or single-team setups, often everything is just in the “default” namespace.

-- Certain resources are **namespaced** (like Pods, Services, Deployments, etc.), meaning they exist within a namespace.
-Other resources are cluster-wide (not namespaced), like Nodes, PersistentVolumes, or cluster roles.
+- ==Certain resources are **namespaced** (like Pods, Services, Deployments, etc.), meaning they exist within a namespace.
+Other resources are cluster-wide (not namespaced), like Nodes, PersistentVolumes, or cluster roles.== #imp

 - Namespaces can be used to apply resource quotas (you can limit how much CPU/Memory a namespace can use, or how many objects it can have) and to set up network policies that restrict communication, etc. It’s a security and organization boundary.